UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/How_to_Use.md

 Users with access to paid resources have some extra flags and a tool for monitoring their nodes.

+## Why we recommend priority access

+We recommend priority access via Gold rather than dedicated nodes in most circumstances because:

+ * The amount of Gold you get is equivalent to the core hours if you ran your node at 100% utilisation throughout its 3-year lifespan.
+ * If you have a dedicated node and aren't currently running anything on it, it is idle and you cannot recover that time (and it still uses power and incurs hosting costs).
+ * If you aren't currently using your Gold, you have 3 months (or your chosen allocation period length) to recover that time and use it.

 ## Dedicated nodes

 For dedicated nodes, your project is usually set by default so you do not